15 Biggest Disney Flops of All Time, Ranked main image

 This film has a huge cult following today but in ’85?
 It was a flop.
 The Black Cauldron was the new film to take the title of “most expensive to make” thanks to a price tag of $44 million!
 Disney had high hopes until the box office numbers started rolling in.
 It made $21 million…worldwide.
 Definitely not a win.

 The film came out the same year as The Care Bears Movie, which actually outperformed this (now) Disney classic.
-It was so bad, that it’s said The Black Cauldron almost killed Disney.
+It was so bad, that it’s said The Black Cauldron almost ended Disney.
 That’s a pretty infamous reputation.
 It took over five years to produce, but it was all worth it in the end because we love it today.

 (Image via Disney)